By Rebecca Mason, RDN

 According to Mental Health America, about 5 percent of the U.S. population express seasonal depression.
-In the winter, people often stay inside more, which can lead to a sense of depression because of the lack of activity and social interaction.
+In the winter, people often stay inside more—which can lead to a sense of depression because of the lack of activity and social interaction.
 Research shows that lack of Vitamin D from sunshine can negatively impact mood, too.

 This phenomenon is quite common, although it affects people to varying degrees.
-Individuals who experience these seasonal patterns of depression may suffer from Major Depressive Disorder.
+Individuals who experience these seasonal patterns of depression may suffer from Major Depressive Disorder (MDD).
 Some characteristics of MDD are feeling down, lack of motivation to do things you enjoy, feeling more tired than usual and weight gain.
 The key indicator of MDD is feeling these symptoms during colder months only, and feeling normal during warmer months.

 Opportunities for Self-Care

-Self-care is important during the winter, especially if experiencing feelings of increased depression.
+Self-care is important during the winter, especially if employees are experiencing feelings of increased depression.
 It might be worthwhile to incorporate a few less traditional elements into your workplace wellness program during the winter.
 Create a space for employees who are in search of extra support mentally, not just physically.

 Designate a quiet space in the building that employees can use to practice meditation and focus on their breathing.
 Encourage mindfulness by providing employees with resources to help them focus on the positive things in life.
 Host an adult coloring gathering where your employees can congregate, socialize and enjoy the de-stressing effects of coloring.
 This additional focus on mental health will contribute to a better work environment with happy and more motivated employees.

 It’s easy to feel lonely and less motivated during the winter.
-But as your employees spend a significant portion of their day at work, an increased focus on well-being during the colder months can help boost morale and keep your employees happier and healthier year round.
+But as your employees spend a significant portion of their day at work, an increased focus on wellbeing during the colder months can help boost morale and keep your employees happier—and healthier—year-round.